Helmerich & Payne, Inc. (HP): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1952 Initial Public Offering (IPO) Provided capital for expansion and raised the company's public profile.
+1952 Initial Public Offering (IPO) Provided the essential capital for significant expansion and raised the company's public profile.

-1997 Introduced first AC FlexRig® Revolutionized drilling efficiency and safety, setting a new industry standard and driving market share gains.
+1997 Introduced the first AC FlexRig® Revolutionized drilling efficiency and safety, setting a new industry standard for high-spec rigs.

-2002 Expanded FlexRig® fleet significantly Capitalized on the unconventional shale boom, meeting demand for high-performance rigs.
+2002 Expanded FlexRig® fleet significantly Allowed the company to capitalize directly on the emerging unconventional shale boom in the U.S.

 Helmerich & Payne, Inc. (HP) Ownership Structure